 Combat Pragmatist: Notably so.
 No Bond fights fair, but Craig's employs everything from knives to nail guns to fire extinguishers.
 Probably reaches its apogee in Quantum of Solace, in which in the space of one 35-second fight, he puts his knife-wielding opponent through two glass doors, pummels him with two different improvised blunt instruments, and finally stabs him to death with a pair of nail scissors.

 What Have I Become?: According to the DVD commentary in Casino Royale after he killed Obanno and his bodyguard he looks himself in the mirror while he changes his shirt asking to himself these exact words.

-All There in the Manual: Judi Dench's M holds the distinction of being the only M whose name is not revealed in the entire film series (assuming Robert Brown's M was Admiral Hargreaves).
+All There in the Manual: Assuming Robert Brown's M was Admiral Hargreaves, Judi Dench's M holds the distinction of being the only M whose name is not revealed in the entire film series (she apparently didn't like it, since her response to Bond about to say it was "Utter one more syllable and I'll have you killed).
 A prop from the end of Skyfall reveals that her name is Olivia Mansfield.

 The first M (Admiral Sir Miles Messervy) was Bernard Lee.
 As he died before For Your Eyes Only, M is absent and Bond is briefed by the Minister of Defence and Bill Tanner. (a painting of Lee even appears on the MI6 headquarters during the Brosnan years).

 Dench dies in Skyfall, but in the film's ending, Gareth Mallory (Ralph Fiennes) becomes the new M.